johnmanjiro13/tokio-fluent/README.md

 The maximum duration of wait between retries, in milliseconds.
 If calculated retry wait is larger than this value, operation will fail.
 The default is 60,000 (60 seconds).

+### max_connection_lifetime

+The maximum lifetime of a connection before reconnection is attempted.

+Note that reconnection is only triggered when new log lines are sent.
+If no new log lines are received within this timeframe, the connection will remain open, even if it's older than the value.
+The default is 0 (no reconnection).